AmitS1009/Extra_Challenging-Fraud_detection-model/README.md

-# Extra_Challenging-Fraud_detection-model

-#### The challenge was too handle tremendously huge dataset , with extreme unbalance!!

 # High-Performance Fraud Detection Model

 ## Project Overview

 This project focuses on developing a high-performance machine learning model to detect fraudulent financial transactions.
-The primary goal is to build an effective classifier using a large-scale synthetic dataset of over 6.3 million transactions and to derive actionable insights to help a financial company improve its fraud prevention infrastructure.
+The primary goal is to build an effective classifier using a large-scale synthetic dataset of over 6.3 million+ transactions and to derive actionable insights to help a financial company improve its fraud prevention infrastructure.
 The project navigates the challenges of working with massive, highly imbalanced data and emphasizes robust evaluation techniques.

 ---